t-hullis/Restaurant-Booking-System/README.md

 # Bugs
 - The form to update a booking wouldnt pre load exsiting data into it. this was solved by adding an edit view into views.py and taking instance data.
+- Current bug where heroku wont load my style sheet.
+I spent over 8 hours with the tutor trying to fix it but they were unable to help, so if you want to see my project properly please run on live server.

 -